-The Great River Road National Scenic Byway traces the mighty Mississippi River through the heart of the America, from the snow-frosted forests of the north to the moss-covered groves of the Mississippi Delta.
+The Great River Road—named an All-American Road in 2021—traces the mighty Mississippi River through the heart of America, from the snow-frosted forests of the north to the moss-covered groves of the Mississippi Delta.
 There are more than 3,000 beautiful miles of open road to explore, so no two trips are alike, and there are always new views to take in, new people to meet and new surprises to discover.

-Here are a four things to love about this unforgettable route:
+Here are four things to love about this unforgettable route.

 See a list of Great River Road attractions here.
 Here are details of some of the national museums and monuments you’ll find on the route.